essence-groove/responsive-webpage-template/homepage-app/AdvocacyOS/README.md

 #### AdvocacyOS: Contribution and Development Update
 #### How to Contribute & Current Status
 AdvocacyOS is an open-source project built with and for the disability community.
 Your insights, feedback, and contributions are welcome and deeply valued.
 Please feel free to open an issue or submit a pull request on our GitHub repository.
+For detailed instructions on setting up your development environment, please see our [**Contributor Setup Guide**](CONTRIBUTING_SETUP.md).

 ##### Project Status: Emergency Action Focus:
 The core mission of AdvocacyOS is to provide a tool for survival and self-advocacy when traditional support systems fail.
 The reality for many with physical disabilities is that a broken promise or a missed connection isn't an inconvenience—it can be a life-threatening emergency.